NASCAR could debut hybrids as early as 2022 – TechCrunch

 “I think you could…use the engine to actually do the regen.
 So the driver gives up an amount of power, knowing that he’s recharging the battery to then strategically use the boost later on in the race.”

-However NASCAR configures its hybrid setup, it could have application for EV tech on production cars sold by the race series’ manufacturing partners Ford, Chevy, and Toyota.
+However NASCAR configures its hybrid setup, it could have application for EV tech on production cars sold by the race series’ manufacturing partners Ford, Chevy and Toyota.

-“As OEMs, NASCAR looking at a hybrid for the future is of interest to us,” said Pat DiMarco, Ford Performance’s NASCAR Manager.
+“As OEMs, NASCAR looking at a hybrid for the future is of interest to us,” said Pat DiMarco, Ford Performance’s NASCAR manager.

 While what currently runs on the race track is dissimilar to any production vehicle, there’s still a connection from NASCAR to the showroom floor, according to DiMarco.

-Note: Update: This article has been revised to reflect a misstatement by NASCAR that the sport plans to “go full electric.”
-NASCAR plans to “go full hybrid,” a spokesperson clarified.